 For deaf and hard of hearing individuals as well as those with limited English proficiency, MCCR provides Video Remote Interpreting (VRI) services free of charge to you upon request.
 MCCR will also assist with securing an interpreter free of charge if one is requested in advance of your appointment with MCCR.

-You can find out how to initiate an inquiry with MCCR by clicking here.
+Find out how to initiate an inquiry with MCCR.

 6 Saint Paul Street, Suite 900, Baltimore, MD 21202-1631